-[24] Schedule B refers to Attachment B which sets out a description of the external boundary of the application area.
-Schedule B also describes the areas within the external boundaries that are excluded from the application.
+[28] Schedule B refers to Attachment B which sets out a description of the external boundary of the application area.
+Schedule B states that the applicant is not aware of any areas within the external boundaries that are not covered by the application.
+I understand this to mean that the application does not include areas within the external boundary that are not covered by the application.

-&lt;sup>3 I note that the application refers to 'Waka Taylor' while the s 62(1) affidavit refers to 'Wotkka Taylor'.
-I sought clarification from the applicant's representative who advised that 'Waka Taylor alternates between various spellings of his name, but Wotkka, Waka, and Wokka are all Waka Taylor'.
+3 I note that the application refers to 'Waka Taylor' while the s 62(1) affidavit refers to 'Wotkka Taylor'.
+When applying the registration test to the Kulyakartu application (WC2005/007, WAD293/05) which relied on the same affidavits, I sought clarification from the applicant's representative who advised that 'Waka Taylor alternates between various spellings of his name, but Wotkka, Waka, and Wokka are all Waka Taylor'.